TL;DR:

 1. Excessive contact followed by withdrawal

-Disorganized partners (like anxious attachments) may cling to their partners in a constant need to feel secure.
-They initiate non-stop communication then obsess over response times, inventing scenarios as to why they may not text back immediately.
+Disorganized attachment partners (like anxious attachments) may cling to their partners in a constant need to feel secure.
+They initiate non-stop communication then obsess over response times.
 These looming fantasies generate self-doubt and a sense of abandonment and rejection.
 This causes them to “switch off.”

 2. Keeping score